 30 April The value of post-employment restraints April 30, 2018 By Reef Admin Post employment restraint 0 It's a common misconception that a post-employment restraint in an employee's contract of employment isn't worth the paper it's written on.
 But what if you don't include one?
 What are the consequences?
 In a recent case, the Supreme Court of New South Wales refused to grant an injunction to prevent a former sales manager from setting up a competing agency using client names and email addresses he copied from his former employer.
 It’s a situation that many real estate agency owners find themselves in when an employee leaves the business to either work for a competitor or start their own competing agency.
 In this particular case, the employer sought an injunction against the ex-employee sales agent to prevent them from communicating or dealing with the agency’s clients.
 Unfortunately, there was no restraint of trade in the ex-employee’s contract of employment.
 Therefore, the agency only had the confidentiality clause to fall back on when attempting to restrain the ex-employee’s conduct.
 The judge indicated that if the Supreme Court granted an injunction it would, in effect, “be a backdoor way of achieving a restraint of trade to prevent [the ex-employee] from competing with [the agency] in circumstances where it did not have a contractual relationship on which it could rely.”
 The judge also observed that it was necessary to identify the confidential information that should be protected, but noted that the names and contact details of the agency’s clients were freely available on the internet.
 The judge didn’t consider the information to be confidential at all and added that, in any case, it was arguable that the ex-employee could have memorised the client contact details after years of sending “countless emails”.
 While the identity of the agency’s clients could be considered confidential information, this was not grounds for imposing an injunction in the present case because the ex-employee was not disclosing it to anyone.
 The judge also considered the adverse effect granting the injunction would have on the ex-employee, who testified that his new business was his only source of income and that he’d taken out finance to help set up the new agency.
 The judge accepted that blanket injunction would shut down the ex-employee’s new business in circumstances where his ex-employer had no contractual right to restrain his activities.
 The key takeaway While it must be conceded that post-employment restraints have limited legal value, these restraints can play a vital role in protecting the goodwill of business when operational employees depart with nefarious intentions.
 Looking for guidance?
 If you have any questions about post-employment restraints, contact REEF on 1300 616 170 and one of our Workplace Relations Advisors will give you the answers you need.
 Related Keeping post-employment restraints intact Enforcing a post-employment restraint can be extremely complex – and expensive!
 Matthew Robinson provides tips to help members through the process and maximise their chances of success.
 Court finds 15km post-employment restraint reasonable One of the most common problems faced by real estate employers is what to do to protect the commercial goodwill of the business from exploitation by ex-employees.
 REEF's Workplace Relations Advisor, Laura Clark, examines this all to common problem and details a recent Supreme Court case where a real estate employer successfully had a post-employment restraint upheld.
 Challenging an employee's post-employment conduct Before challenging a former employee's post-employment conduct, you have to be sure your own house is in order.
 One employer found out the hard way.
+How can I restrain an ex-employee's conduct?
+It’s a common misconception that a post-employment restraint in an employee’s contract of employment isn’t worth the paper it’s written on.
+But the absence of a restraint leaves you with very limited opportunity to restrain an ex-employee's objectionable conduct.
+When does a salesperson start to add value to my agency?
+Success in any business requires a sound appreciation of the cost pressures that have an impact on the bottom line.
+In agency practice, one of the major pressures relates to the employment of staff.
 Post-employment breach costs new employer A recent decision by the Full Court of the Federal Court of Australia marks new territory in the scale of remedy for post-employment breaches with a new employer hit with a $6.5 million order.
-Myth busting: Solving common misconceptions Workplace relations is complex and, unfortunately, misinformation is all too common.
-The REEF team debunks some of the more common myths and gives you the truth.
-Rewarding property management performance Incentive programs for property managers are a great way to reward exceptional employees for reaching work goals, achieving milestones or simply doing a good job.
-REEF CEO Bryan Wilcox explains.
 Comments are closed.